envoyproxy/data-plane-api/docs/root/operations/admin.rst

     */failed_outlier_check*: The host has failed an outlier detection check.

+.. _operations_admin_interface_config_dump:

+.. http:get:: /config_dump

+  Dump currently loaded configuration from various Envoy components as JSON-serialized proto messages.
+Currently, only route configs are available but more are on the way.
+See envoy/admin/v2/config_dump.proto for more information.
+That proto is in draft state and is subject to change.

 .. http:get:: /cpuprofiler

   Enable or disable the CPU profiler.
 Requires compiling with gperftools.